Skip to Content

 One advantage of visiting the Hamptons and the rest of the East End off-season is that the parks, beaches and beach parking that are reserved for residents in summertime are open to the public.

-the hamptons have great beaches to explore yearround; they can be even better in the off-seaons.
+The hamptons have great beaches to explore yearround; they can be even better in the off-seaons.

 1. On a sunny March day we had the tide pools and dunes on the long stretch of Southamton Beach largely to ourselves.
 We took a good long walk, collected stones and shells, put our toes in the water (very briefly) and ran arund until we were tired and cold.
 This is an Atlantic Ocean beach and it can be windy.